johannesulf/TabCorr/README.md

 ## Usage

-The following code demonstrates the basic usage of TabCorr.
+The following code demonstrates the basic usage of `TabCorr`.

 ```
 import numpy as np